-Sri Lanka is the country that has it all: jungle-covered mountains, picture-perfect beaches, delicious food, warm people, and rolling tea plantations.
-Plus, it’s home to some of the most extraordinary wildlife in Asia!
-Cross the country by train, taking in the diversity of the landscapes, and fall in love with one of our favorite countries.
-Here are our recommendations for the best places to visit in Sri Lanka, including where to stay and how to travel.
+Sri Lanka has it all: jungle-covered mountains, picture-perfect beaches, delicious food, warm people, and rolling tea plantations.
+Plus, it’s home to some of Asia’s most extraordinary wildlife!
+We traveled across the country by train and car, taking in the diversity of the landscapes, and fell in love with everything we saw.
+In this guide, we’ve put together our recommendations for the best places to visit in Sri Lanka, including where to stay and how to get around.

-1. Visit the Nine Arch Bridge in Ella
+1. The Nine Arch Bridge in Ella

 We were unsure how interesting a bridge could really be, but at a massive 25 meters high and 91 meters long, the bridge is an example of incredible architecture and engineering.
 It has stood without steel support for over 100 years!

-Read: Nine-Arch Bridge in Ella
+Read on: Nine-Arch Bridge in Ella

-Nothing quite beats walking through the jungle and seeing the beautiful stone arches of the bridge appear through the mist.
 Hang around, and you might be lucky enough to see the famous train crossing the tracks on its way to Ella.

-2. Hike to the Top of Diyaluma Falls
+2. The Top of Diyaluma Falls

 3. Southern Beaches: Swings & Palm Trees

-My absolute favorite thing about Sri Lanka is the endless palm tree swings.
-With just a coconut in hand and the sea breeze in your hair, the Sri Lankan southern beaches are the place to go to relax.
+Our absolute favorite thing about Sri Lanka is the endless palm tree swings.
+With just a coconut in hand and the sea breeze in our hair, the Sri Lankan southern beaches were our go-to place to relax.
+These are some of our top choices:

 Dalawella Beach Swing